 The matter has already impacted the global ports sector.

-The Financial Times newspaper reported that Canada’s second-largest pension fund, La Caisse, would halt future deals with DP World following the revelations.
+The Financial Times newspaper had reported that Canada’s second-largest pension fund, La Caisse, would halt future deals with DP World following the revelations.

 A Reuters media report stated that DP World had declined to comment on the alleged ties between its chief executive and Jeffrey Epstein, while Bin Sulayem had not immediately responded to a request for comment sent to a social media account.